 The lot shall be removed and replaced.
 However, the RPR may decide to allow the rejected lot to remain.
-In that case, if the RPR and Contractor agree in writing that the lot shall not be removed, it shall be paid for at 50% of the accepted Schedule of Values unit price and the total project payment shall be reduced by the amount withheld for the rejected lot.
+In that case, if the RPR and Contractor agree in writing that the lot shall not be removed, it shall be paid for at 50% of the contract unit price and the total project payment shall be reduced by the amount withheld for the rejected lot.